~ Carny Lingo ~

 Slough — To tear down or leave, or get rid of something or fire somebody.
 Used more by jointees than by showmen.
 Most often pronounced to rhyme with "cow".

-Smark — A combination of the words "smart mark."
-Used mostly in the wrestling field, but finding its way onto the carnival lot, the term refers to people (probably) like you and me: a fan who believes he or she is "in the know" based on a certain amount of inside knowledge, but who is obviously (to those who are really "with it") a poseur who is much less informed than he thinks he is, and who is certainly not a real veteran.
+Smark — A combination of the words "smart" and "mark."
+Used mostly in the wrestling field, but finding its way onto the carnival lot, the term refers to fans who believe they are "in the know" based on a certain amount of inside knowledge, but who are obviously (to those who are really "with it") poseurs much less informed than they think they are.

 Snorting Pole — A pole extending from floor to tent-top in the center of a kootch show stage (q.v.) used by the strippers to pose, swing around on, and mime various acts of a sexual nature.